Our experts recommend:

 Who should buy gap insurance?

-If you purchased or leased a new car, gap insurance might be worth it, especially if you have a low down payment or a long loan term.
+If you purchased or leased a new car, gap insurance is worth buying, especially if you have a low down payment or a long loan term.

 You need full coverage insurance to buy gap insurance; it’s an additional layer of protection on your full coverage policy and doesn’t replace any of the underlying coverages.